nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    or <span style="text-decoration: underline">search for members (UC04)</span>
 2. User requests to <span style="text-decoration: underline">list facilities (UC14)</span>
    or <span style="text-decoration: underline">search for facilities (UC15)</span>
-3. User requests to allocate a specified member to a specified facility.
+3. User requests to allocate a specified member to a specified facility on a specified day
-4. SportsPA allocates the specified member to the specified facility.
+4. SportsPA allocates the specified member to the specified facility on a specified day

     Use case ends.

 **Extensions**

 * 3a.
-The given index/indices is/are invalid
+Any of the given indices are invalid

     * 3a1.
 SportsPA shows an error message

       Use case resumes from step 3.

 * 3b.
-The specified member is already allocated to the specified facility.
+The given day is invalid

     * 3b1.
 SportsPA shows an error message

       Use case resumes from step 3.

+* 3c.
+The specified member is already allocated to the specified facility.

+    * 3c1.
+SportsPA shows an error message

+      Use case resumes from step 3.

 **Use case: UC21 - Export facility details and member allocations**

 **MSS**
-1. User requests to export facility details and member allocations.
+1. User requests to export facility details and member allocations
-2. SportsPA exports the facility details and member allocations to a CSV file.
+2. SportsPA exports the facility details and member allocations to a CSV file

    Use case ends.